goFrendiAsgard/zaruba/README.md

 ## 🐳 Using Docker

-Using docker is the quickest way to set up Zaruba, especially if you need to use Zaruba in your CI/CD.
+Using docker is the quickest way to install Zaruba, especially if you need to use Zaruba in your CI/CD.

-To create and run Zaruba container on __🐧linux__ host, you can do:
+To create and run a Zaruba container on __🐧Linux__ host, you can do:

 ```bash
 docker run -d --name zaruba --network host \